YaLTeR/niri/wiki/Configuration:-Input.md

 - `natural-scroll`: if set, inverts the scrolling direction.
 - `accel-speed`: pointer acceleration speed, valid values are from `-1.0` to `1.0` where the default is `0.0`.
 - `accel-profile`: can be `adaptive` (the default) or `flat` (disables pointer acceleration).
+- `scroll-method`: when to generate scroll events instead of pointer motion events, can be `no-scroll`, `two-finger`, `edge`, or `on-button-down`.
+  The default and supported methods vary depending on the device type.

 Settings specific to `touchpad`s: